-- 4.2.1 The Accounting Officer shall ensure that the Foundation Trust prepares annual reports in accordance with the accounting policies and guidance given by Monitor and sends these to Monitor. : - 4.2.2 The Foundation Trust is to comply with any decision Monitor makes as to: - (a) the form of the reports/returns; - (b) when the reports are to be sent to them; - (c) the periods to which the reports are to relate.
+- 4.2.1 The Accounting Officer shall ensure that the Foundation Trust prepares annual reports in accordance with the accounting policies and guidance given by NHS England and that these are sent to NHS England as required. - 4.2.2 The Foundation Trust is to comply with any decision NHS England makes as to: - (a) the form of the reports/returns; - (b) when the reports are to be sent to them; - (c) the periods to which the reports are to relate.